 Once you have got all your evidence you need to send it to the Club's Machine Registrar along with your payment.
 The service costs £5.00 for members of the Club.
 If you are a non-member requesting a Date Certificate then it will cost you £5.00 plus one years' membership but you don't have to join the Club - though if you want to make more than one request in a year then it's definitely worth it.
-Cheques payable to 'Triumph Owners M.C.C.' please or ask for our PayPal account details.
+Cheques payable to 'Triumph Owners M.C.C.' please.

 After obtaining your Dating Certificate, you can send it along with the appropriate forms to the DVLA to obtain your authorisation to use the original registration number.
 More information about registering your motorcycle can be obtained from the Gov.uk web site but our Machine Registrar will be able to give you better advice.

 The TOMCC Machine Registrar is the person responsible for issuing Dating Certificates.
 The current Machine Registrar is: Richard Wheadon (Kirkby House, Smannell, ANDOVER, SP11 6JW, UK).
 If you have any queries about this service, please use the contact form.
 Please send a C4 envelope with a large-letter stamp with your Dating Certificate requests.